npqr/CS425/assignments/a3/README.md

-# TCP Handshake Assignment
+# CS425 A3: TCP Handshake Assignment

-This project implements the client side of a simplified TCP three-way handshake using raw sockets in C++.
-The goal was to manually construct packet headers for SYN, SYN-ACK, and ACK messages, thereby gaining a deeper understanding of TCP connection establishment.

 ## Compilation & Running the Code